nickthecook/ops/README.md

 `gem install ops_team`

+With `bundler`:

+`gem 'ops_team'`

 You can install the `ops_team` gem with bundler, but more likely `ops` will be installing and running bundler; not the other way around.

-`gem 'ops_team'`

 ##### On a Mac with built-in Ruby